No-Mayo Potato Salad with Herbs

 Instructions

-• Place the potatoes in a large pot filled with cold, salted water.
-Bring to a boil, and reduce the heat so it boils gently, cooking the potatoes until they become fork tender, 12 to 15 minutes.
+• Place the potatoes in a large pot along with the 1 tablespoon of salt, and fill with cold water.
+Bring to a boil, and reduce the heat so it boils gently, cooking the potatoes just until fork-tender, about 12 minutes.
 Do not overcook.

 • Drain the potatoes and allow them to cool in a colander for at least 10 minutes until you can handle them.

-• When the potatoes are cool enough to handle, slice each one in half and place in a bowl large enough to hold them all.
-Add the scallions and parsley to the potatoes and about ¾ of the dressing (reserve the rest).
+• Slice each potato in half and place them in a large bowl.
+Sprinkle them with the remaining 1 teaspoon salt.
+Add the scallions and parsley along with ¾ of the dressing.
 Toss everything well.

 Notes